 Among the properties that have already closed for good in New York are the Omni Berkshire Place, Times Square Edition, Hilton Westchester, W New York Downtown, Hilton Hotel Times Square, Courtyard by Marriott in Herald Square, AKA Wall Street and the Roosevelt Hotel.
 A report from The Wall Street Journal suggests 20 percent of the state's total hotel supply (about 250,000 rooms) could close permanently.

 As a result, many hotels — 87 percent, according to the AHLA — were forced to furlough or lay off staff members.
-More than 7.7 million hospitality and leisure jobs were lost at the peak of the pandemic and 4.3 million remain out of work.
 Even as properties have reopened and occupancy picks up, layoffs continue.
 In many cases, furloughed employees are now losing their jobs permanently.

 "We initially hoped that this situation would be short-lived, and that we would recover quickly and return to normal.
 Seven months later, we find that has not been the case.
 And, as a result, we are now forced to reduce the size of our team across executive, salaried and hourly roles," said Josh D’Amaro, chairman of Disney parks, experiences and products, in a letter sent to employees on Sept.
 29. "As heartbreaking as it is to take this action, this is the only feasible option we have in light of the prolonged impact of Covid-19 on our business, including limited capacity due to physical distancing requirements and the continued uncertainty regarding the duration of the pandemic."

-Marriott International plans to let go of 17 percent of its corporate workforce.
-According to The New York Times, the company confirmed that it will lay off 673 people in late October.
-Marriott had initially furloughed two-thirds of its corporate staff in March.
+Marriott International let go of 17 percent of its corporate workforce in late October.
+The company had initially furloughed two-thirds of its corporate staff in March.
 In June, the furloughs were extended until early October.
 The hotel giant said it does not expect to return to prior levels of business until beyond 2021.
 Effective Sept.
-20, Marriott will no longer be listed on the Chicago Stock Exchange, a move the company said would reduce administrative costs and requirements.
+20, Marriott is no longer listed on the Chicago Stock Exchange, a move the company said would reduce administrative costs and requirements.

 InterContinental Hotels Group eliminated 10 percent of its corporate staff in July, as part of a $150 million cost-cutting plan that is expected to continue in 2021.
 Oyo Rooms, which operates more than 43,000 hotels with more than 1 million rooms around the world, announced in mid-July that more than 90 percent of its U.S. workforce would be let go.